 3M, the Minnesota Mining and Manufacturing Company, originally focused on mining natural resources and manufacturing products.
-In pursuit of these industries, 3M used asbestos and caused exposure in employees.
+3M used asbestos and caused exposure in employees.
 Many have successfully sued the company for asbestos-related illnesses.

 The Minnesota Mining and Manufacturing Company was founded in 1902 by five prominent businessmen.
 These men were Henry S. Bryan and William A. McGonagle, railroad executives, John Dwan, an attorney, a physician named Dr. J. Danley Budd, and meat market proprietor Hermon W. Cable.

 - Originally, 3M sold sandpaper and grinding materials manufactured from materials mined from northern Minnesota.
 Mining for the right materials proved difficult, and the company eventually shifted to importing minerals.

 - By 1910 the company had settled in St. Paul, where it remains headquartered today.
 Some of the biggest successes for 3M were adhesives and tapes, which were designed in-house.

 - The company also invented and produced waterproof sandpaper, masking tape, cellophane tape, and other innovative tapes marketed under the Scotch brand.
 Many of these products initially contained asbestos.

 - With the onset of World War II, 3M shifted priorities to making materials and products for the military.
 During this time, the company made reflective sheeting and filament adhesive tape.
 3M expanded rapidly after the war, opening manufacturing plants around the country and internationally.